kwekuka/kwekuka.github.io/index.md

 ## About Me

 I am a PhD Candidate at Brown University where I am advised by Seny Kamara.
-Broadly, I research machine learning and au- tomated decision making with the goal of ensuring that these techniques are both responsible and trustworthy.
+Broadly, I research machine learning and automated decision making with the goal of ensuring that these techniques are both responsible and trustworthy.

 ## Research Interests